LMicol/offwrist-detection/README.md

 You can also find the HA function [here](https://github.com/LMicol/offwrist-detection/blob/main/Fct_HA_NAid_Condor_v3.4.R).

-**We used v3.1 in the publication analyses, but no important change in results is seen with fixes/edits.*
+**We used v3.1 (filterAround = T, filterBet = T) in the publication analyses, but no important change in results is seen with fixes/edits.*